Vacation rentals in Dunedoo

 An inland town, Dunedoo’s temperature can soar in the peak of summer.
 Given that many of the regional attractions require you to be in the great outdoors for much of the day, consider visiting during the cooler months; if you’re here hiking or biking in spring, you’ll find the national parklands flushed with the colour of wildflowers.
 This time of year also kicks off a host of regional events, including the Food and Drink Trail (March), the Mudgee Readers’ Festival (August), and Mudgee Wine and Food Month (September).
 Back in Dunedoo, the Dunedoo Bush Poetry Festival show takes over the small town every March, while the Art Unlimited fete showcases regional talent in May.

-What are the top things to do in Dunedoo?
+Top things to do in Dunedoo

 Warrumbungle National Park